2cb-log/p1xt-progress/README.md

 As intended with the design of the [original Speedstudy repo](https://github.com/P1xt/speedstudy), I'm tuning this repo to my study style:
 * Track goals when reached rather than log daily activity
 * Split @P1xt's great course and project ideas into 'Deferred' and 'Currently' learning objectives
-* Save personal notes for contributing to discussions rather than displaying outright
+* Save personal notes for contributing to discussions rather than posting outright

 ## Rules (modified)

 1. Always be working on one "course", don't work on more than two.
-1. Points for all course segments should be proportional and totaled before beginning.
+1. Points for "course" segments should be proportional to the expected effort and split out before beginning study.
+1. It's totally okay to grant points for completed segments rather than an entire course: the segment is set at a signficant unit of work.
 1. Add bonus objectives only after completion of a milestone "course".

 ## 2018